Skip to content

 Whatever you put in the compose file.

-Galley doesn't have opinions about your database.
-Put a Postgres image (or MySQL, Mongo, whatever) in galley.yml with the env vars and seed scripts you already use in dev, and Galley boots a clean instance per preview.
-Tear it down on PR close.
+Postgres, MySQL, Mongo, Redis — declare the image, env, and seed scripts you already use in dev; Galley boots a clean instance per preview and tears it down on PR close.
+Isolated state per PR.

 08 Observability